sococo/sococo-developer-website/README.md

 ### Prerequisites

-Make sure you have node, npm, and grunt installed.  `npm install` in this directory.
+Make sure you have node, npm, and grunt installed.  `npm install` and `bower install` in this directory.

 ### Development